hacks-guide/Guide_Wii/docs/update.md

 ### Section I - Downloading

+1. Download the archive corresponding to your operating system.
+For Windows users, you should get `NUSGet-Windows-x86_64-onefile-bin.zip`.
-1. Download and unzip the `NUSGet.exe` file, then run it.
+1. Unzip the archive and run NUSGet.
 1. Go to `System` > `0000000100000002 - System Menu` > `Your Region` and then select the latest 4.3 version of the menu (e.x. `v513 4.3U` for USA).
 Keep the options as-is and press `Start Download`.

     ![](/images/desktop-apps/nusget/nusget-wiimenu-dl-alt.png)